sabbirba/eidcard/README.md

 Troubleshooting

 - If templates don't load, confirm the `templates/` files exist and the server can serve them (CORS is not an issue for a local static server).
-- If fonts don't embed into exported PNGs, ensure `assets/AbuSayed-Regular.woff2` exists and is reachable.
+- If fonts don't embed into exported PNGs, ensure `assets/Li Shamim Chitranee Unicode.ttf` exists and is reachable.
 - If share/copy doesn't work in your browser, check that the page is served over HTTPS or served from `localhost` (clipboard and Web Share API may be restricted in insecure contexts).

 Contributing / next steps